Preparing you and your space for comfort and ease

 Clothing: Non-restrictive clothing is suggested for freedom of movement.
 Not too held together, like lycra for a workout class, but not too baggy where you might get all twisted up as you move around on the floor.

-Though there won’t be a test at the end of the course, you’ll find it important to track your experiences throughout.
-There is no right answer, and I’ll invite you to have your somatic references handy to reflect on: What did you notice changed for you?
+You may find it beneficial to track your experiences throughout, and making notes or journaling can benefit your practice greatly.
+I’ll invite you to have your somatic references handy to reflect on: What did you notice changed for you?
 Comparing your very first day to your final day of the course, what have you observed?
-Okay, okay… it’ll be an open-book test ;-)
+What nuggets of wisdom did you harvest after your explorations?